borrmann-dev/construct-x-edge-k8s/README.md

 ---

+**⚠️ Important Notes**:
-**⚠️ Important**: Update all domain names in `edc/values.yaml` to match your actual domains before deployment!
+- Update all domain names in `edc/values.yaml` to match your actual domains before deployment!
+- Current configuration uses `construct-x.prod-k8s.eecc.de` - replace with your domain
+- For production: Enable persistence, disable dev mode, and configure proper secrets
+- Digital Twin Registry and Submodel Server are currently disabled - enable if needed